tillkuhn/rubin/README.md

 ## Introduction

-*rubin* is basically a thin wrapper around the [Confluent  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to produce event records for an existing Kafka Topic.
-It's written in Go and uses just plain http communication, a couple of environment variables and CLI switches.
+*rubin* is a thin wrapper around the [Confluent  REST Proxy API (v3)](https://docs.confluent.io/platform/current/kafka-rest/api.html#records-v3) that makes it easy to produce structured event records into an existing Kafka Topic.

+It's written in Go, can be used as a CLI standalone binary or as a library, and uses just plain http communication.

 ## Installation and usage

 ### Use as standalone CLI

-Grap the most recent release from the [releases page](https://github.com/tillkuhn/rubin/releases)

-Configure Environment (see *help* section below for optional args)
+Grap the most recent release from the [releases page](https://github.com/tillkuhn/rubin/releases) and make sure your environment is configured properly (see *help* section below for additional optional args)

 ```
 $ printenv | grep -e ^KAFKA